 The difference between the carrying amount of accrued expenses and other payables disclosed in the statements of financial position and the amount disclosed in this note pertains to withholding taxes that are not considered financial liabilities.

-Cash and cash equivalents, accrued interest receivable, dividend receivable, accrued expenses, due to brokers and other payables and payable to fund manager have short-term maturities, hence, their carrying amounts are considered their fair values.
+Cash in banks, cash equivalents, accrued interest receivable, dividends receivable, accrued expenses and other payables, due to brokers and payable to fund manager have short-term maturities, hence, their carrying amounts are considered their fair values.